elisabattista/funding-opportunity-miner/README.md

 ## Notebook 2 — Information Extraction

-The second stage visits every candidate page discovered in Notebook 1.
+The second notebook visits every candidate page discovered in Notebook 1.

-For each page it automatically extracts:
+For each webpage it automatically extracts:

 - scholarship amounts;
 - tuition coverage;